brand_logo

 “The Student Homophile League is the nation's oldest student-run LGBTQ+ rights organization.”

-One of the oldest colleges in the US, Columbia University was established over 265 years ago by King George II.
-Initially known as King’s College, stands on the land where the Battle of Harlem Heights was fought during the American Revolution.
+One of the oldest colleges in the US, Columbia University, was established over 265 years ago by King George II.
+Initially known as King’s College, it stands on the land where the Battle of Harlem Heights was fought during the American Revolution.
 It is also among the nine oldest colleges in the US to have been chartered in the American colonies.
 Apart from being the pioneer and one of the oldest colleges in the US, the university was the first to introduce M.D.
 (Doctor of Medicine) in 1770.
-Ruth Bader Ginsburg from this university championed gender equality as a Supreme Court Justice.
+Ruth Bader Ginsburg, from this university, championed gender equality as a Supreme Court Justice.

 11. Brown University